readthedocs/blog/search-improvements.rst

 Contributors Wanted
 ^^^^^^^^^^^^^^^^^^^
-As Read The Docs is an open source project backed by a small team of developers, most of them are busy to keep things up and running only.
+As Read the Docs is an open source project backed by a small team of developers, most of them are busy to keep things up and running only.
 Therefore, its quite hard for them to take time to implement new features.
-If you know some bit of Django or Python and Elasticsearch, you can contribute into the search functionality of Read The Docs.
-If you need any support to start contributing, you can get in touch with me or any member of  Read The Docs team.
+If you know some bit of Django or Python and Elasticsearch, you can contribute into the search functionality of Read the Docs.
+If you need any support to start contributing, you can get in touch with me or any member of  Read the Docs team.
 You can find all of us at `#readthedocs` freenode IRC channel or `readthedocs gitter`_ channel.
 I am `safwan` at IRC and `@safwanrahman` at gitter.

 Conclusion
 ^^^^^^^^^^
-To conclude, I must say that the Search improvement in Read The Docs was very necessary and I'm glad I could improve it in such a short amount of time.
+To conclude, I must say that the Search improvement in Read the Docs was very necessary and I'm glad I could improve it in such a short amount of time.
 There are an infinite number of ways it can be improved and I believe we can compete with major search engines in terms of documentation searching.